marcorampazzo/marcorampazzo.github.io/README.md

 ### News

-This fall semester there is a joint seminar between the universities of Bologna, Chemnitz and Nancy on Bridgeland stability conditions.
-[More details here](https://marcorampazzo.github.io/bridgeland).
+The last fall semester there has been a joint seminar between the universities of Bologna, Chemnitz and Nancy on Bridgeland stability conditions.
+[Here](https://marcorampazzo.github.io/bridgeland) you can find titles, abstracts and videos of the talks.

+I am currently collaborating with [Algoretico](https://www.algoretico.it) on a computer vision project.

 ### You may find useful